 - I sought a Professional Development Fellowship to pay for classes to earn a certificate that would help expand my career opportunities.

 That’s a pretty long list, right?
 It might seem like I’m complaining (and I am, a little).
-Actually, I am extremely thankful for all the opportunities that the State Department, especially the Family Liaison Office, provides.
+Actually, I am extremely thankful for all the opportunities that the State Department, especially the Global Community Liaison Office, provides.
 But it takes a great deal of effort to take advantage of all of these programs.
 In other words, the process to become employed as an EFM is often as stressful and difficult as — if not more stressful and difficult than — the process to become employed as an FSO.
 And EFMs have to go through this process not just once, but every time their spouses change post!
 (I know, I know, some FSOs went through the testing process multiple times before they were hired, but that was by their choice.)

 Obtaining a job as an EFM is often a job within itself.
 Therefore, it is no surprise to me when EFMs give up on the process or opt out of post employment altogether.
 I do not have children to take care of, and I did not give up an extremely high-paying career — and still, at times, I felt more than daunted and jaded about the possibility of finding employment.